DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/ukraine.md

 ### Apply for a teaching job

-To find a teaching job, you must apply to individual schools (not the Department for Education).
+To find a teaching job, you must apply to individual schools (not DfE).
 Use the [Teaching Vacancies](https://teaching-vacancies.service.gov.uk/) service to search for jobs by region, subject specialism and age group.
 This service also lists [teaching assistant](https://nationalcareers.service.gov.uk/job-profiles/teaching-assistant) and education support roles.
 It can be helpful to gain experience of the English education system working in a teaching assistant or support role before you apply for teaching jobs.

 For a short-term unpaid placement, you can [request school experience in a primary or secondary school in England](https://schoolexperience.education.gov.uk/).